HatAndBread/s2pd/README.md

 <div id="loop"><h1>Loop</h1></div>

-🌈***loop(game)***
+🌈***loop(callback)***

-Create a game loop or animation loop.
-All animations require a loop.
-The computer will run through the loop roughly 60 times per second, calling the callback function (game) each time.
+Creates a game loop or animation loop.
+The loop function is an essential element of most applications.
+Without it only static images are possible.
+The computer will run through the loop roughly 60 times per second, executing the callback function each time through.
 The callback function should contain all tasks that you wanted carried out each go around of the loop.

 ```javascript
  s.loop(function(){